Chase Sapphire Preferred® Card vs. Chase Sapphire Reserve®

 Annual Credits

-In addition, the Chase Sapphire Reserve also provides a credit of up to $120 that can go towards a Global Entry, TSA PreCheck, or NEXUS application fee — once every four years.
-Being a Chase Sapphire Reserve cardholder, you also have a complimentary Priority Pass Select membership which gives access to 1,400+ lounges in more than 500 airports around the world.
-As long as you are a Chase Sapphire Reserve holder, you can use the lounges regardless of the airline you are flying, your ticket class or your membership in any club.
+The Chase Sapphire Reserve also provides a credit of up to $120 that can go towards a Global Entry, TSA PreCheck, or NEXUS application fee (once every four years).
+Being a Chase Sapphire Reserve cardholder, you also have a complimentary Priority Pass Select membership, which gives access to 1,300+ lounges in more than 500 airports around the world.
+As long as you are a Chase Sapphire Reserve holder, you can use the lounges regardless of the airline you are flying, your ticket class, or your membership in any club, and you can bring 2 guests.

-Those with the Chase Sapphire Reserve will also have access to the fairly new Chase Sapphire Lounges (currently located in Boston, Austin, LaGuardia, JFK, Dulles and Hong Kong).
-Access is eligible to the cardmember (once linking their card to a complimentary Priority Pass membership) and two guests.
+Those with the Chase Sapphire Reserve will also have access to the fairly new Chase Sapphire Lounges (currently located in Boston, Austin, LaGuardia, JFK, Dulles, and Hong Kong).
+Access is available to the cardmember (once they link their card to a complimentary Priority Pass membership) and two guests.
+Authorized users (the cost to add an authorized user is $195/year) also receive this benefit.

 Winner for this round: The Chase Sapphire Reserve